"Glee" Star Mark Salling Has Been Found Dead While Awaiting Sentencing On Child Porn Charges

 A judge was scheduled to review a deal he signed in exchange for pleading guilty to child porn charges.
 He was expected to be sentenced in March to four to seven years in prison, and be ordered to register as a sex offender.
 He also agreed to pay $50,000 to each victim who submitted a formal restitution request, and to spend 20 years under supervised release.

 Salling was initially arrested by LA police on Dec.
 29, 2015, and released on bond.
 However, once investigators realized the scope of the child pornography, the matter was referred to federal authorities.
-He was indicted on two counts of receiving and possessing child pornography and pleaded not guilty to the charges in June 2016.
+He was indicted on two counts of receiving and possessing child pornography and pled not guilty to the charges in June 2016.

 Claudia Rosenbaum is an entertainment reporter for BuzzFeed News and is based in Los Angeles.